rweigel/cdawmeta/README.md

 ## 2 Update

 The SPASE metadata is not updated frequently.
 There are instances where variables have been added to CDAWeb datasets but the SPASE records do not have them.
-In some instances, SPASE records are missing variables even for datasets that have not changed.
+Sometimes, SPASE records are missing variables, even for datasets that have not changed.
 Examples are given in the `Parameter` subsection.

-The implication is that a scientist who executes a search backed by SPASE records may erroneously conclude that variables or datasets are not available.
+The implication is that a scientist who executes a search backed by SPASE records may erroneously conclude that variables or datasets are unavailable.

 ## 3 Units